-- General Consent for Treatment: I consent for Stony Brook University Hospital (Stony Brook University Hospital including all locations) to perform routine diagnostic and treatment procedures including x-rays, blood tests, IVs (intravenous fluids) and medications.
+- 1. General Consent for Treatment: I consent for Stony Brook University Hospital (Stony Brook University Hospital including all locations) to perform routine diagnostic and treatment procedures including x-rays, blood tests, IVs (intravenous fluids) and medications.
 I understand that for Outpatient Visits, Ambulatory Visits, Testing Services and Physician Visits this general consent and agreement will be effective for one year from the date of my signature unless withdrawn.
 I further understand any Inpatient Admissions, Ambulatory Surgery Procedures, Emergency Department Visits and Observation Stays will require a new additional general consent and agreement to be completed and signed. - 2.
 Telehealth Services: I understand that I may elect to get Telehealth Services.

 Telehealth includes both telemedicine and remote patient monitoring.
 Telemedicine is the use of two-way, real time interactive audio video communication between patient and physician or other licensed clinical providers which include assessment, diagnosis and treatment.
+For patients being seen by a psychiatry or behavioral health provider, telemedicine may also include real time audio (phone) communication if two-way, real time interactive audio video communication is not feasible or upon patient request.

-Images and conversations from the Telehealth video conferences may be recorded and may become part of the electronic medical record.
+Images and/or conversations from the Telehealth video conferences may be recorded and may become part of the electronic medical record.

 My doctor will document Telehealth notes in my medical chart in the same manner as in a face to face session.
 I may withhold or withdraw my consent to Telehealth services at any time, and it will not affect my future care.